-Trichomonas vaginalis is a sexually transmitted infection that is caused by an organism called a protozoan - or parasite - which is transferred during unprotected sex.
+Trichomoniasis (trich) is a sexually transmitted infection (STI) that is caused by an organism - or parasite – called trichomonas vaginalis that is transferred during unprotected sex.
 This protozoan primarily affects the urethra and is more commonly found in women, though the infection does occur in men.
 The parasite is similar in size to a white blood cell and is mobile through the vaginal and urethral tissues, which causes tissue ulceration.

-Trichomonas vaginalis is relatively uncommon and can be difficult to diagnose because any symptoms that do occur are very similar to those caused by other STIs.
-It is, however, easily treatable with a course of the antibiotic Metronidazole, which is available to order from euroClinix after a short online consultation.
+Trichomoniasis is relatively uncommon and can be difficult to diagnose because any symptoms that do occur are very similar to those caused by other STIs.
+It is, however, easily treatable with a course of the antibiotic Metronidazole, which cures the infection completely and is available to buy from euroClinix after a short online consultation.

-Trichomonas vaginalis is a sexually transmitted disease, meaning you are running the risk of contracting it - and other infections - if you have unprotected sexual intercourse.
-The trichomonas protozoan that causes the infection lives in the urethra or vagina of the infected host and can pass very easily from one individual to another if the correct protection is not in place.
-The parasite is extremely small - around the size of a white blood cell - and as such can travel very easily.
+The trichomoniasis protozoan (parasite) that causes the infection lives in the urethra or vagina of the infected host and can pass very easily from one individual to another if the correct protection is not in place (i.e. using condoms during sex).

-Though it is very rare, this infection can be transmitted by sharing moist towels with someone who is infected, or by sharing a hot bath or jacuzzi.
+Though it is extremely rare, this infection can be transmitted by sharing moist towels with someone who is infected, or by sharing a hot bath or Jacuzzi, or sex toys that haven't been appropriately cleaned.

-The majority of individuals infected will not experience any trichomonas vaginalis symptoms.
-Those who do experience symptoms will usually notice them within 28 days after becoming infected.
+A large percentage of individuals infected will not experience any trichomoniasis symptoms.
+In fact, the NHS states that up to half of men and women who have contracted the trichomonas vaginalis parasite will show any on the symptoms detailed below.
+Those who do experience symptoms will usually notice them within 28 days (one month) after unprotected sex.

 If this infection is not treated, it can increase the risk of premature labour in pregnant women, as well as weakening the cervical mucus, which plays a vital role in protecting against infections.
 Men are also at risk of contracting prostatitis.